tmpreston/docs-2/docs/api/application.md

 ---

-> Functions below enables you to add any configuration with using standard ASP.NET builders
+> The functions below enable you to add any configuration using standard ASP.NET builders

 ### app_config